harish-ragavendra-25/workshop-Multivariate-analysis/README.md

 # step2:
 store the data as dataframe in a variable.
 # step3:
-display the information of data sunch as datatypes,value counts,skewness
+display the information of data such as datatypes,value counts,skewness
 # step4:
 display the data in the barplot,scatter plot and heatmap.